Agnes Sanford: Career

-Sanford holds a significant place in church history for the 20th century.
-As a child of Presbyterian missionaries in China, she was taught the doctrine of Cessationism, which declared that miracles—especially healing—had been temporary for the New Testament Church and then had immediately ceased.
-Additionally, Sanford is recognized as the founder of the Inner Healing Movement, a type of prayer geared toward healing of memories and emotions.
-She married the Episcopal priest Edgar L. Sanford.
-Because of her membership in the Episcopal Church, Agnes had a profound effect upon Christians who otherwise might not accept the validity of the Baptism of the Holy Spirit and the continuation of the Gifts of the Spirit.
-Sanford published her first book, The Healing Light, more than a decade prior to the recognized emergence of the Charismatic Movement, and it is often considered a classic in its field.
+Sanford became interested in spiritual healing after she moved back to the United States, settling in Moorestown, New Jersey after her husband Rev. Edgar Sanford accepted a pulpit.
+She began writing and later lecturing on the topic.
+She published her first book, The Healing Light, more than a decade prior to the recognized emergence of the Charismatic Movement, and it is often considered a classic in its field.
 Written from a scientific and metaphysical perspective, it appealed to a wide audience by connecting with those seeking a balanced, mediated position.
 It had already circulated enough by the 1960s to be considered by some to be the movement's main source for a practical theology of healing prayer.
-Agnes became a regular speaker at Camps Farthest Out conferences and has often been referenced by well-known authors, such as Francis MacNutt, John Sandford, and Leanne Payne.
+Agnes became a regular speaker at Camps Farthest Out conferences, and has often been referenced by well-known authors, such as Francis MacNutt, John Sandford, and Leanne Payne.

+Sanford was a leader in restoring healing prayers to mainline Protestant communities, campaigning against cessationism.
+She is recognized as the founder of the Inner Healing Movement, a type of prayer geared toward healing of memories and emotions.
+Because of her membership in the Episcopal Church, Agnes had a profound effect upon Christians who otherwise might not accept the validity of the Baptism of the Holy Spirit and the continuation of the Gifts of the Spirit.

+After living 23 years in Moorestown, Rev. Sanford accepted a position at a smaller church in Westboro, Massachusetts so he and Agnes would have more time for lecturing.
+They co-founded the School for Pastoral Care in 1958, where they held sessions in Eastern Massachusetts and other places by invitation.
+These were first intended for clergy but were then open up to lay people.
+At these sessions, Agnes would lay hands on people in order to help them heal from the ailments.

 These factors together resulted in her having a foundational impact on the early Charismatic Movement.
 In these respects, Sanford became a significant and foundational part of the Renewal Movement in the first half of the twentieth century.